Thank you, Lane voters! See the latest report (July 1, 2026) on Bond Updates.

 Baseball Field Synthetic Turf Installation

-- Baseball Field Synthetic Turf Installation is complete and was ready for the first team practice of the season on Labor Day 2025.
+- Baseball Field Synthetic Turf Installation was completed in the summer of 2025.

 Art in Public Spaces